Your responsibilities vs. your landlords

 You have heard the horror stories of unwanted pests in students houses, but it can sometimes be unclear of whose responsibility it is to get rid of them.
 If you do get rats then you need to contact your landlord and the health authority because they will hire the experts to remove them and you'll be back to a happy rat-free life!
 There are a number of factors that determine who is responsible for what though:

 - if the rats were there before you moved in

 - if the rats have entered the house via disrepair (e.g holes in the wall)

 - the infestation was caused by you (e.g. if you attracted them by not getting rid of rubbish)

 Any gas appliances in your property must be checked yearly by a Gas Safe registered engineer and there should be a record of every check kept at the property - your landlord is the person who should organise this.
-Your landlord is also responsible for checking any electrical appliances in the property - e.g kettle, toaster, etc.
+Your landlord is also responsible for checking any electrical appliances in the property - e.g washing machine, dishwasher etc.

 If there are any issues with the property they should always be reported to the landlord especially if these can cause an accident.
 The responsibility of major repairs is up to your landlord to fix, these include:

 - sink, bath and toilets repairs